 |LINN, Sarah As an MA student at the University of Arizona I was able to participate in the Mount Lykaion Excavation and Survey Project.
 While in Greece the HCF scholarship allowed me to travel to Pylos and Athens to visit the archaeological site of Nestor’s Palace and the National Archaeological Museum in Athens.
 The Mount Lykaion project and my travels around Greece, generously funded by the HCF, have greatly enhanced my knowledge, appreciation, and understanding of the ancient Greek world.
 I am now pursuing my PhD in Mediterranean art and archaeology at the University of Pennsylvania based on my wonderful experiences studying classical archaeology at the U of A and abroad in Greece.

+|SHOSHITAISHVILI, Boris My academic path in Classical Studies took me deep into the country and literature of modern day Greece.
+The Greece that interests me exists as a continuum whose authors, using their craft, may draw upon or react against the perceptions of their land’s history.
+This fusion of the modern and the ancient, of the more familiar world with the more mythical, has fueled my research in the M.A.
+Classics Program of the University of Arizona.
 Thanks to the Chris Limberis H.C.F. scholarship, I was able to fund my participation in two conferences that relate to my study of Greek literature: 1) The 2011 Rocky Mountain Modern Language Association Colloquium and 2) The 2011 Modern Greek Studies Association Symposium.
 At each conference, I gave a paper treating the adaptations of Homeric figures and themes by the 20th-century Greek author Nikos Kazantzakis.
 Not only did these two presentations garner valuable feedback which has contributed to the writing of my M.A.
 Thesis, but they have driven me to continue on my academic course and to apply this coming fall for Ph.D. programs in Comparative Literature and Classics, through which I will be able to study further the authors of Modern Greece and how they appropriate and adapt the Classics.
 Thanks H.C.F.!

 THE HCF 30TH ANNIVERSARY FOUNDERS SCHOLARSHIPS